SimSUM: Simulated Benchmark with Structured and Unstructured Medical Records: Construction and content

-Finally, we need to model the number of days the patient ends up staying home due to their complaints.
-This depends on the symptoms experienced by the patient, as well as whether they received antibiotics as a treatment.
-Since the outcome is discrete, with most patients staying home for a low number of days, we decided to model this using a \textbf{Poisson regression}.
-Assuming that the effect of getting treatment would be non-linear in relation to the presence or absence of the symptoms, we defined two separate Poisson models: one where no antibiotics were prescribed (Equation (\ref{eq:days_home_no_antibiotics})), and one where they were prescribed (Equation (\ref{eq:days_home_antibiotics})).
-Both models take the symptoms \textit{dysp}, \textit{cough}, \textit{pain}, \textit{nasal} and \textit{fever} as an input, as well as the variable \textit{self-employed}, and predict a mean number of days $\lambda$, which parameterizes the Poisson distribution.
-The coefficients for each model were tuned using gradient descent based on the train cases shown in Table \ref{tab:days_train_cases}.
-Like before, the expert was asked to (loosely) label these cases for how long they suspected the patient to stay home on average as a result of these symptoms.
-The coefficient for the variable \textit{self-employed} was tuned manually, based on the assumption that being self-employed would shave some days off the predicted number, regardless of the particular symptoms experienced by the patient.
-As a sanity check, we compared the mean number of days predicted by the model (parameter $\lambda$ in the Poisson model) with the number of days estimated by the expert for a small test set of cases which were not seen during training.
-The results are shown in Table \ref{tab:days_test_cases}.
+\rebut{The coefficients for each model were tuned using gradient descent based on the train cases shown in Table \ref{tab:days_train_cases} in Appendix \ref{sec:app_BN}.
+The expert was asked to (loosely) label these cases with how long they suspected the patient to stay home as a result of these symptoms.
+The coefficient for the variable \textit{self{\text-}employed} was tuned manually, based on the assumption that being self-employed would shave some days off the predicted number, regardless of the particular symptoms experienced by the patient.
+As a sanity check, we compared the mean number of days predicted by the model (parameter $\lambda$ in the Poisson model) with the number of days estimated by the expert for a small set of test cases which were not seen during training.
+The results are shown in Table \ref{tab:days_test_cases} in Appendix \ref{sec:app_BN}.} \\

-\paragraph{Sampling} The joint probability distribution from Equation (\ref{eq:joint_distr}) is now fully specified.
-We can use this Bayesian network to randomly sample the tabular portion of a patient record top-down, starting from the root variables without parents at the top and continuing further down.
+\textbf{Sampling} \quad \pr{Once the joint probability distribution from Equation \eqref{eq:joint_distr} is fully specified,} we can use this Bayesian network to randomly sample the tabular portion of a patient record top-down.
+Hereby, we start from the root variables without parents at the top and continue further down.
 Each value is sampled conditionally on the variable's parents' values, using the conditional distributions we have defined.
-We repeat this process 10.000 times, leaving us with 10.000 artificial patient records consisting of 16 tabular features.
+We repeat this process $10{,}000$ times, leaving us with $10{,}000$ artificial patient records consisting of 16 tabular features.